51r/TF-modules-aws/README.md

 # How to use the repo

-* You can check the directory "Example" in the repo, to see example configuration for the module.
+* You can check the directory "example" in the repo, to see example configuration for the module.

 Add the module to your configuration:
 ```